DaniEnsi/discord-member-scraper/README.md

 # Discord Member Scraper
 Discord Member Scraper for user token.
-(Uses Useraccounts instead of bot token)
+(Uses Uses Accounts instead of bot token)

 # How to use
 - Put your token in the "__token__" variable in the main.py file